dshev003/Nepal/README.md

 ![](README_files/figure-gfm/unnamed-chunk-8-1.png)<!-- -->

-We can see that the Maoist vote share did markedly increase along with the death rate of government forces.
-In addition to the generally higher Maoist vote shares in constituencies won by women, it is once again noticeable that the rebel vote share increased by more in these electoral districts relative to the male ones.
+We can see that the Maoist vote share increased markedly along with the death rate of government forces.
+In addition to the generally higher Maoist vote shares in constituencies won by women, it is again noticeable that the rebel vote share increased by more in these electoral districts relative to the male ones.